flutter/website/src/docs/development/platform-integration/platform-views.md

 Which one to use depends on the use case.
 Let's take a look:

-* Virtual displays renders the `android.view.View` instance to a texture, so it's not embeded within the Android view hierachy.
-Performance is good although certain platform interactions such as keyboard handling, and accessibility features might not work.
+* Virtual displays renders the `android.view.View` instance to a texture, so it's not embedded within the Android Activity's view hierachy.
+  Certain platform interactions such as keyboard handling, and accessibility features might not work.

 * Hybrid composition requires Flutter 1.22.
 This mode appends the native `android.view.View` to the view hirarchy.
-Thefore, keyboard handling, and accesibility work out of the box.
-Performance is good in Android 10 or above.
-Prior to Android 10, this mode reduces the frame throughput (FPS) of the Flutter UI.
+Therefore, keyboard handling, and accessibility work out of the box.
+Prior to Android 10, this mode may significantly reduce the frame throughput (FPS) of the Flutter UI.
 See [performance][#performance] for more.

 To create a platform view on Android, follow these steps: